zielesny/CIP/README.md

 The CIP design goals were neither maximum speed nor minimum memory consumption but an intuitive, unified and robust access to high-level functions (not only) for educational purposes.
 The library packages may be used as a starting point for customized and tailored extensions.

-# Packages
+# Packages in CIP folder
-*Utility* - basic package that collects several general methods used by other packages like GetMeanSquaredError.
+*Utility.m* - basic package that collects several general methods used by other packages like GetMeanSquaredError.

-*ExperimentalData* - provides test data.
+*ExperimentalData.m* - provides test data.

-*DataTransformation* - performs internal data transformations for different purposes, e.g. all data that are passed to a machine learning method are scaled before the operation (like ScaleDataMatrix) and re-scaled afterwards (like ScaleDataMatrixReverse).
+*DataTransformation.m* - performs internal data transformations for different purposes, e.g. all data that are passed to a machine learning method are scaled before the operation (like ScaleDataMatrix) and re-scaled afterwards (like ScaleDataMatrixReverse).

-*Graphics* - tailors Mathematica's graphical functions for diagrams and graphical representations.
+*Graphics.m* - tailors Mathematica's graphical functions for diagrams and graphical representations.

-*CalculatedData* - complements the ExperimentalData package with methods for the generation of simulated data like normally distributed xy-error data around a function for curve fitting with GetXyErrorData.
+*CalculatedData.m* - complements the ExperimentalData package with methods for the generation of simulated data like normally distributed xy-error data around a function for curve fitting with GetXyErrorData.

-*CurveFit* - tailors Mathematica's built in curve fitting method (NonlinearModelFit) for least-squares minimization and adds a smoothing cubic splines support.
+*CurveFit.m* - tailors Mathematica's built in curve fitting method (NonlinearModelFit) for least-squares minimization and adds a smoothing cubic splines support.

-*Cluster* - tailors Mathematica's built in FindClusters method for clustering purposes and adds an Adaptive Resonance Theory (ART-2a) support.
+*Cluster.m* - tailors Mathematica's built in FindClusters method for clustering purposes and adds an Adaptive Resonance Theory (ART-2a) support.

-*MLR / MPR* - tailor Mathematica's built in Fit method for multiple linear/polynomial regression (MLR/MPR).
+*MLR.m / MPR.m* - tailor Mathematica's built in Fit method for multiple linear/polynomial regression (MLR/MPR).

-*MLP1* (CIP 3.0) / *Perceptron* (CIP 2.0 and previous) - provide optimization algorithms for a shallow three-layer perceptron-type neural networks (with one hidden neuron layer).
+*MLP1.m* (CIP 3.0) / *Perceptron.m* (CIP 2.0 and previous) - provide optimization algorithms for a shallow three-layer perceptron-type neural networks (with one hidden neuron layer).
 They utilize Mathematica's FindMinimum (ConjugateGradient) or NMinimize (DifferentialEvolution) methods for minimization tasks.
 The packages also provides a backpropagation plus momentum minimization and a classical genetic algorithm based minimization.

-*MLP2 / MLP3 / MLP* - provide optimization algorithms for deep four/five/arbitrary-layer perceptron-type neural networks (with two/three/arbitrary hidden neuron layers).
+*MLP2.m / MLP3.m / MLP.m* - provide optimization algorithms for deep four/five/arbitrary-layer perceptron-type neural networks (with two/three/arbitrary hidden neuron layers).
 They utilize Mathematica's FindMinimum (ConjugateGradient) or NMinimize (DifferentialEvolution) methods for minimization tasks.

-*SVM* - provides constrained optimization algorithms for support vector machines (SVM).
+*SVM.m* - provides constrained optimization algorithms for support vector machines (SVM).
 It utilizes Mathematica's FindMaximum (InteriorPoint) or NMaximize (DifferentialEvolution) methods for constrained optimization tasks.

 # Citation